 Orchard makes it easier to finance the purchase of a new home before you sell your old one, but they’ll only purchase their home directly from you if it doesn’t sell on the open market after 30 days.
-If you want a fast, predictable sale, a traditional iBuyer is still a better option.
+If you want the freedom to choose your own agent, another trade-in service may be a better option.

 - Leverage the equity in your current home to buy a new home

 - Avoid paying two mortgages at once

 - Sell directly to Orchard if you can’t sell on the open market

 - Have to work with Orchard’s agents

 - High fees — 6% service fee plus closing costs and repayment or old mortgage